 As mentioned, productivity software comes in many forms, however, the following are examples of some of the more popular types:

-Project management application sofware (apps) are widely used within businesses and organizations.
+Project management application software (apps) are widely used within businesses and organizations.
 Not only are they ideal for managing projects, but they’re also useful for managing the daily operations of a company.
-One of their more favorable features is that they offer a visualization of a workflow process which can make for easier delegation, coordination and prioritzation of tasks and projects.
+One of their more favourable features is that they offer a visualization of a workflow process which can make for easier delegation, coordination and prioritization of tasks and projects.

 A database management system can help you create and manage a database.
 A useful way to store information, databases are designed to hold a large collection of organized data that can be accessed by multiple users with optimal speed and minimal processing expense.